 Students have multiple opportunities to earn college credit while in high school.
 CCS desires for its students to participate in college credit opportunities that are appropriately challenging, yet attainable.
-Students must meet minimum eligibility requirements and obtain approval from the school counselor.
+Students must meet minimum eligibility requirements and obtain approval from the School Counselor/Academic Advisor.